Laura Kenny: 2013–2016

 Kenny won gold in the team pursuit at the 2014 Track Cycling World Championships, and she later collected a silver in the omnium.
 She then competed for England at the 2014 Commonwealth Games in Glasgow.
-At the start of the competition, she was still suffering from a recent kidney infection and she finished out of the medal places in both the scratch race and individual pursuit.
+At the start of the competition, she was still suffering from a kidney infection and she finished out of the medal places in both the scratch race and the individual pursuit.
 Kenny recovered as the Games progressed, and she claimed a gold medal after triumphing in the points race.
-On the road, she was victorious at the national road championships, finishing ahead of King and Lizzie Armitstead, and she stated afterwards that her win was "up there with winning a world championships."
+She was victorious at the national road championships, finishing ahead of King and Lizzie Armitstead, and she stated afterwards that her win was "up there with winning a world championships."
 Returning to the track, Kenny won gold in both the team pursuit and the omnium at the European Track Championships in Guadeloupe.
-In the 2014-15 Track Cycling World Cup, Kenny was part of the British quartet that triumphed in the team pursuit at the events in Guadalajara and London.
+In the 2014–15 Track Cycling World Cup, Kenny was part of the British quartet that triumphed in the team pursuit at the events in Guadalajara and London.
 Additionally, she claimed gold in the omnium in London.

-In February 2015, Kenny failed to win a title at the World Championships for the first time in her career, finishing second in both the team pursuit and omnium.
+In February 2015, Kenny failed to win a title at the World Championships for the first time in her career, finishing second in both the team pursuit and the omnium.
 The result was part of a disappointing Championships for Great Britain, with the team finishing without a gold for the first time since 2001.
 She signed as a lead rider for the Matrix Fitness Vulpine team for her road racing that year, moving to the team in order to better combine her road and track cycling aspirations.
 After a road season in which her best result was third in the National Championships, Kenny returned to track cycling and won three gold medals at the European Track Championships, in the team pursuit, scratch race and the omnium.
-Kenny also claimed gold in the omnium at the 2015-16 Track Cycling World Cup event in Cali, winning the event by fifty-three points.
+Kenny also claimed gold in the omnium at the 2015–16 Track Cycling World Cup event in Cali, winning the event by fifty-three points.

 At the beginning of 2016, Kenny won gold in the omnium and a silver in the scratch race at the Track Cycling World Cup event in Hong Kong.
-She followed this with gold medals in the scratch race and omnium at the 2016 World Championships in London, as well as a bronze in the team pursuit.
+She followed this with gold medals in the scratch race and the omnium at the 2016 World Championships in London, as well as a bronze in the team pursuit.